Skip to contents

 • n_folds: Number of folds for sample splitting

-• backend: "torch" (default) or "numpy" for Python backend
+• backend: "torch" (default) or "numpy" for the Python backend

 • pure_R_code: Use pure R implementation (limited to order 6)